.Pack on the protein?

-In this article we look at the protein needs of the three main groups targeted by protein supplement marketing, and weigh up whether they're necessary, helpful or a waste of money.
+We take a look at the protein needs of the three main groups targeted by protein supplement marketing, and weigh up whether they're necessary, helpful or just a a waste of money.
 These groups are:

 Protein supplements are often promoted for athletes – from your average gym junkie to professionals and elite level athletes.
 While it’s true athletes have higher protein needs than more-sedentary people, whether they really need a supplement is debatable.
 Protein is said to have several key benefits for athletes: providing speed and stamina, aiding recovery and building muscle.